 If a woman’s partner withdraws before ejaculation, she will not get pregnant.

 Myth.
 Withdrawal is not a dependable method and many couples using it still get pregnant.
 There can be sperm in a man’s fluid before he ejaculates.
-If you want to learn a more reliable method, then check out our Family Planning and Birth Control Section.
+If you want to learn a more reliable method, check out our Family Planning and Birth Control Section.

 Pregnancy just happens, there is nothing a woman can do to prevent it.

 Myth.
-While no woman has total control over whether or not she get pregnant, there are very good methods of birth control to help prevent an unplanned pregnancy.
+While no woman has total control over whether or not she gets pregnant, there are very good methods of birth control to help prevent an unplanned pregnancy.
 Click here to find a method that best fits your needs.